-Concealing design to commit offence punishable with imprisonment 120.
-Whoever, intending to facilitate or knowing it to be likely that he will thereby facilitate the commission of an offence punishable with imprisonment, voluntarily conceals, by any act or illegal omission, the existence of a design to commit such offence, or makes any representation which he knows to be false respecting such design, shall if the offence be committed, be punished with imprisonment of the description provided for the offence, for a term which may extend to one-fourth, and, if the offence be not committed, to one-eighth of the longest term of such imprisonment, or with such fine as is provided for the offence or with both.
+Concealing design to commit offence punishable with imprisonment

+- 120. Whoever, intending to facilitate or knowing it to be likely that he will thereby facilitate the commission of an offence punishable with imprisonment, voluntarily conceals, by any act or illegal omission, the existence of a design to commit the offence, or makes any representation which he knows, to be false respecting such design, shall - (a) if the offence is committed, be punished with imprisonment for a term not exceeding one-fourth; and - (b) if the offence is not committed, to one-eighth of the longest term of such imprisonment, fine as is provided for the offence or both.

-Chapter VA
+CHAPTER VA